Travel in Austria

 • B&B Graz – The guesthouse is located about 10 minutes from the Old Town.
 The rooms are suitable for a couple, 3, 4, or 8 people.
 The rooms are quiet, the staff is friendly, and there is an option for breakfast (at the nearby cafe).
 Click here for photos, reviews, and booking.

-• Das Weitzer – This hotel is one of the most famous in the city.
-It is particularly suitable for a trip around the Old Town because it is very central and close to the city’s important sites.
-The hotel rooms are beautifully designed and are definitely well-equipped.
-The hotel has a fitness room and a sauna.
-Breakfast is served in the hotel’s magnificent dining room.
-The Graz synagogue is down the street, a short walk from this hotel (a 5-minute walk).
-Click here for photos, reviews, and booking.
+• Das Weitzer – This hotel is one of the city’s most renowned and ideal for exploring the Old Town, thanks to its central location near major attractions.
+The rooms are stylish and well-equipped, and the hotel features a fitness room and sauna.
+Breakfast is served in a magnificent dining room.
+Click here for photos, reviews, and booking

 If you haven’t found a hotel here that meets your requirements, you can search among many other hotels in the comprehensive database of the Booking.com website.
 Click here for comprehensive information on the other hotels in the city.